freenas/freenas-docs/userguide/snippets/xseries.rst

 Log out of the Out-of-Band management system by typing :literal:`exit` and pressing :kbd:`Enter`.
-After use, always disconnect the black USB serial cable from the X series system.
+After use, always disconnect the black USB serial cable from the X-Series system.

 .. raw:: latex